Anaphylactic reactions often begin with a feeling of uneasiness, followed by tingling sensations and dizziness.

 If possible, doctors avoid using radiopaque contrast agents in people who have anaphylactoid reactions to such agents.
 However, some disorders cannot be diagnosed without contrast agents.
 In such cases, doctors use contrast agents that are less likely to cause reactions.
 In addition, drugs that block anaphylactoid reactions, such as prednisone and diphenhydramine, are sometimes given before certain contrast agents are injected.

-Anaphylactic reactions typically begin within 15 minutes of exposure to the allergen.
+Anaphylactic and anaphylactoid reactions typically begin within 15 minutes of exposure to the allergen.
 Rarely, reactions begin after 1 hour.
 Symptoms range from mild to severe, but each person usually has the same symptoms each time.

 Symptoms may recur 4 to 8 hours after exposure to the allergen or later.
 Such symptoms are usually milder than they were at first, but they can be more severe or fatal.
+Doctors observe people for several hours after the first reaction.

 The diagnosis of anaphylactic reactions is usually obvious based on symptoms such as the following: